 - Listenability - 9/109/10

-- Sound Quality - 10/10
+- Sound Quality - 10/1010/10

 - Lyrics - 9/109/10

 The new Nine Inch Nails record Not The Actual Events is available NOW, along with any other high-resolution downloads that went live in the store last week.

-One day before it's announced release date, Nine Inch Nails released their second studio EP 'Not The Actual Events' to those who pre-ordered it online.
-Thinking I had to wait one more day, it was a very nice surprise.
-The EP finds Trent Reznor and now official bandmate Atticus Ross taking an unexpected left turn from 2013’s Hesitation Marks and sounding unrecognizable from their current film work.
+A day before the announced release date, Nine Inch Nails released their second studio EP Not The Actual Events to those who ordered it online.
+Because I thought I had to wait another day, it was a very nice surprise.
+The EP finds Trent Reznor and now official band member Atticus Ross taking an unexpected left turn from the 2013’s Hesitation Marks and sounds unrecognizable from their current film work.
 “It’s an unfriendly, fairly impenetrable record that we needed to make” says Reznor.
 “It’s an EP because that ended up being the proper length to tell that story.”

 Not the Actual Events is unlike anything I’ve ever heard from Nine Inch Nails, it’s almost like an alternate reality.
-The album cover reminds me of 'Still' from the double album 'And All That Could Have Been', but appears to be an absolute opposite in terms of music.
-Using screaming synth’s, punching drums larger then life and, at the first couple of listens, mostly unintelligible lyrics, Nine Inch Nails gets in touch with a unprecedented energy.
+The album cover reminds me of Still from the double album And All That Could Have Been, but appears to be an absolute opposite in terms of music.
+Using screaming synth’s, punching drums larger than life and, at the first couple of listens, mostly unintelligible lyrics, Nine Inch Nails gets in touch with a unprecedented energy.